 Why I started this newsletter (for me and for you):

 This newsletter is for everyone: poets and non-poets, readers and non-readers.
-If you’re human, if you sometimes feel bewildered, overwhelmed, ecstatic, uneasy, contented, alert, uneasy—then, yours is the mind I wish to invite into the small, crystalline feeling-world of poetry.
+If you’re human, if you sometimes feel bewildered, overwhelmed, ecstatic, uneasy, contented, alert, uneasy—then yours is the mind I wish to invite into the small, crystalline feeling-world of poetry.

 Poetry Today is where I reflect on my great passion for poetry, wonder, and mindset, with a nice helping of apocryphal and weird literary stuff sprinkled in (see: Emily Dickinson’s gingerbread recipe).
 Part of my mission is to debunk the notion that academic research is inaccessible or riddled with jargon, or that poetry is “hard.”
 I share tidbits of my PhD on the role of wonder and excerpts of essays and reviews I’m writing for Poetry and elsewhere in an accessible way—otherwise, truly, what is the point.

 Each Friday, I curate Poems for Your Weekend (PoetryRx), a round up of poems based on a particular situation or condition.
 For example, “Poems to treat the winter blues.”
-(You can also follow my poetry curation on Instagram @thepoetryrx.)

 Here are some lovely things writers I admire have said about it…